-Our PE teachers have high expectations in terms of pupil achievement, behaviour, appearance, sportsmanship, fair play and most importantly, enjoyment.
-We expect all of our pupils to uphold these values.
+Our PE teachers have high expectations in terms of pupil achievement, behaviour, appearance, sportsmanship, fair play and most importantly,

 As a department we aim to meet the needs of all of our pupils and enable them to enjoy success and manage failure.
 Success will be relative to the ability of the individual.
 In lessons we use a variety of teaching methods to target the different types of learner.
 We use ICT and media as well as pupil and teacher demonstrations to meet the needs of our visual learners.
 For auditory learners we use verbal instructions and reciprocal sheets.
 Kinaesthetic learners are given lots of opportunity to learn through movement.
 In summary we differentiate through our resources, by supporting in various ways, by setting tasks and observing pupil's responses.